 This is the task of gathering new believers into a relationship with Jesus and other believers, which is evidenced by the identifying rite of baptism.
 Jesus doesn't mean the practice of baptism as a magical rite that automatically brings people into relationship with God without a change of heart.
-Sadly, it has deteriorated into that very thing in some church traditions.
 Rather baptism is the culmination of the consolidation process of the repent-believe-baptize experience of salvation.